 Remember, the biggest part of the iceberg is beneath the surface

 A new potential project?
 Great… But calm down and carefully study what exactly the client wants.
+This is a key component of success.
 What should be translated and what should be left as it is?
 What are the file formats and the final design?
 Translation quality is not only about how accurate the translator conveys ideas, but also about how the client perceives quality.

 Consider, what is the purpose of the text?
 Is it a text for a corporate website or for a promo brochure?
 Who are our readers?
 What are their ages, gender, education, occupation, and cultural background?
 Are we preparing information for investors or for clients, doctors or their patients, moms or teenagers?
 All this information will help translators write for maximum impact and comprehension.
 For example, a close translation of marketing messages can be a fail if not tested with the target market.
 Clairol’s curling iron “Mist Stick” failed in Germany, because Mist is German slang for manure.
 Likewise, the intention behind jokes can be lost in translation if not adopted appropriately.